American Protective League

-The American Protective League (1917-1919) was an organization of private citizens sponsored by the United States Department of Justice that worked with Federal law enforcement agencies during the World War I era.
-Its mission to identify suspected German sympathizers and also to counteract the activities of radicals, anarchists, anti-war activists, and left-wing labor and political organizations.
+The American Protective League (1917–1919) was an organization of private citizens sponsored by the United States Department of Justice that worked with federal law enforcement agencies during the World War I era.
+Its mission was to identify suspected German sympathizers and to counteract the activities of radicals, anarchists, anti-war activists, and left-wing labor and political organizations.
 At its zenith, the APL claimed 250,000 members in 600 cities.